OPENER-next/osm2vdv462/README.md

 `Error response from daemon: Ports are not available: exposing port TCP 0.0.0.0:5432 -> 0.0.0.0:0: listen tcp 0.0.0.0:5432: bind: address already in use`

-- This means, that postgresql is alredy running on your machine locally.
+- This means, that postgresql is already running on your machine locally.
 To kill this process type `sudo lsof -i :5432`.
 The PID of the postgresql process is shown.
 Type `sudo kill -9 <pid>` to kill it.